Keyboard shortcuts

 System Requirements

-Before installing Vinegar, there are some requirements for your system to fulfill in order to be able to run Roblox Studio.
-These requirements are based on Roblox Studio’s official system requirements.
+There are some requirements for your system to fulfill to run Roblox Studio with Vinegar.
+Some of these are sourced from Roblox Studio’s system requirements for Windows.

 Ensure that your system meets the minimum requirements below: